learnmaketeachshare/learnmaketeachshare.github.io/about.md

 ---

-For me the phrase “Learn Make Teach Share” represents both an ethical approach and a practice that helps weave more curiousity and kindness into our interactions with each other.
+For me the phrase “Learn Make Teach Share” represents both an ethical approach and a practice that helps weave more curiosity and kindness into our interactions with each other.

 I greatly enjoy making all sorts of things both beautiful and utilitarian but